 In this vein, here are my Top Ten Memorial Day Songs.
-The list is highly debatable; songs about war and attendant suffering cut across all musical genres.
-Though I proudly claim some hippie roots I’ve omitted classics like “Where Have All the Flowers Gone?,“ “Blowin’ in the Wind,” “Imagine” and “Give Peace A Chance.”
-I’ve also given short shrift to an important sub-genre of heavy metal antiwar anthems like Metallica’s 1989 classic, “One,” and ignored the rich history of punk rock odes to the insanity of war.
+The list is highly debatable; songs about war and attendant suffering cut across musical genres.
+Though I proudly claim some hippie roots I’ve omitted played-out classics like “Where Have All the Flowers Gone?,“ “Blowin’ in the Wind,” “Imagine” and “Give Peace A Chance.”
+I’ve also given short shrift to an important subgenre of heavy metal antiwar anthems like Motorhead’s “1916” and Metallica’s 1989 classic, “One,” and ignored the rich history of punk rock odes to the insanity of war.
 Use the comments field to tell me what I missed.

 1. Loretta Lynn, Dear Uncle Sam